TrialDuraPredict/TrialDuraPredict/README.md

 - To generate the embedding of **disease**, run the code `python ./src/disease2embedding.py`.
 The embedding dataset is generated in *./data_example/disease2embedding.pkl*
 - To generate the embedding of **outcome measures**, run the code `python ./src/outcome2embedding.py`.
 The embedding dataset is generated in *./data_example/outcome2embedding.pkl*

+Once these have all been completed, combine together into one dataset found in *./data_example/embeddings_df.pkl* using the code 'python ./src/combine_embedding_dfs.py'.

 ## Contact
 Created by TrialDuraPredict Team.
 Contact us at: xxx